Government may have broken law over sewage - watchdog

 But it added: "While we do not agree with the OEP's initial interpretations, which cover points of law spanning over two decades, we will continue to work constructively with the OEP on this issue."

+In 2022, water companies in England released sewage for 1.75 million hours - or 825 times a day on average.

+Releasing sewage into waterways can lead to a build-up of algae which starves local wildlife of oxygen and can produce toxins that are fatal to pets and dangerous to people.

-An Environment Agency spokesperson said: "We welcome this investigation from the Office for Environmental Protection and we share their ambition to drive improvements in water quality."
+In response to the initial OEP findings an Environment Agency spokesperson said: "We welcome this investigation from the Office for Environmental Protection and we share their ambition to drive improvements in water quality."

-Ofwat, the other water industry regulator, told the BBC: "We welcome the OEP's considerations, particularly on the clarity of responsibilities for the protection of the environment and we will work with them as their investigation moves forward."
+Ofwat echoed this and told the BBC: "We welcome the OEP's considerations, particularly on the clarity of responsibilities for the protection of the environment and we will work with them as their investigation moves forward."

+The OEP announcement on Tuesday was an "information notice" - a requirement for the regulators to set out whether they agree with the OEP's view that they have not complied with environmental law, and if they agree what action they will take.
+The OEP will assess this information and likely publish a final decision later this year.

+If it is found the law was breached the OEP said it "would be serious" and the first time that the OEP has made such a decision.